TumCucTom/CRGS-CSS-person-detection/README.md

     ...
 ```

-If you're at all consumed about any of this, come talk to one us, but it's pretty mundane.
+If you're at all consumed about any of this, come talk to one us, but be warned, it's pretty mundane.

 ## 1.8 DONE!
 Run your code (in your env) with: